[HISTORY: Adopted by the Borough Council of the Borough of Seaside Heights 12-20-2000 by Ord. No. 2000-22. Amendments noted where applicable.]

 [Amended 12-6-2017 by Ord.
 No. 2017-19]

 Upon the timely receipt of a completed application, the governing body may approve a tax agreement providing for the tax phase-in for the value of the improvements as cited by the Assessor or an alternate taxing method if it is in the public interest.

 [Amended 12-30-2014 by Ord.
 No. 14-23]

-This chapter authorizes the granting of tax abatement and exemption for new construction or certain improvements of residential, multifamily, commercial or industrial structures as defined herein.
+This chapter authorizes the granting of tax abatement and exemption for new construction or certain improvements to commercial or industrial structures as defined herein.

-With regard to tax exemption and abatement for improvements to or for new construction of residential, multifamily dwelling, commercial or industrial structures, all applicants shall provide the governing body with an application setting forth:
+With regard to tax exemption and abatement for improvements to or for new construction of commercial or industrial structures, all applicants shall provide the governing body with an application setting forth:

 A general description of a project for which exemption and abatement is sought.